-The StackHawk Jira integration lets you identify and track scanner findings within your Atlassian Jira Cloud workspace.
-The integration consists of a Jira App that has to be first installed into your Jira workspace to support communication with StackHawk.
+The StackHawk Jira Cloud integration lets you identify and track scan findings within your Atlassian Jira Cloud workspace.
+The integration consists of a Jira Addon that is first installed into your Jira Cloud workspace from the Atlassian Marketplace (admin privileges required), and then connected back to a StackHawk Organization with an Integration Token to support communication with StackHawk.

-- HawkScan findings can send and associate scanner findings to a Jira Workspace as a new or existing Jira Issue.
+- HawkScan findings can send and associate scanner findings to a Jira Cloud Workspace as new or existing Jira Cloud Issue.

 - You must have a StackHawk account.

 - Your StackHawk Organization must belong to a plan with The Jira Integration enabled.
 Reach out to firstname.lastname@example.org to enable it.

 - Must NOT have Jira Data Center integration installed.
 Only one instance of Project Management Integration is currently allowed.

 You must have login permissions to the Jira workspace you wish to add the integration to.